papiodesu/leptos_book/src/view/03_components.md

 }
 ```

-Because the Rust compiler now knows the concrete type of the prop, and therefore its size in memory even in the 「None」 case, this compiles fine.
+Because the Rust compiler now knows the concrete type of the prop, and therefore its size in memory even in the "None" case, this compiles fine.

-> In this particular case, 「&dyn Fn() -> i32」 will cause lifetime issues, but in other cases, it may be a possibility.
+> In this particular case, "&dyn Fn() -> i32" will cause lifetime issues, but in other cases, it may be a possibility.

 ## Documenting Components